inasafe/inasafe-doc/docs/source/training/socialisation/introduction_to_qgis.rst

 -------

-In this exercise you have learned about QGIS, the free and open source software for process spatial data.
+In this exercise you have learned about QGIS, the free and open source software for processing spatial data.
-You have learned where to get QGIS, how to install QGIS, understand the QGIS layout and useful toolbar, learning how to turn ON/OFF qgis layer, and learning how to symbolize the data layer.
+You have learned where to get QGIS, how to install QGIS, understand the QGIS layout and looked at some useful toolbars, learning how to turn ON/OFF qgis layers, and learned how to symbolize the data layers.

-We also learned how to install InaSAFE through QGIS plugin.
+We also learned how to install InaSAFE through the QGIS plugin manager.
-Later on we will learn to operate InaSAFE with DKI Jakarta flood scenario.
+Later on we will learn how to operate InaSAFE with DKI Jakarta flood scenario.